Expressway S3 (Poland): Legnica – border with Czech Republic

-Signing the contracts for construction of all four stretches between A4 at Legnica and the Czech border was planned for 2014, however in 2013 it was announced that the section will not enter construction before 2017.
-As the reason, the officials cited delays in preparations in the Czech Republic, which meant that the connecting motorway on the Czech side of the border might enter into construction in 2018 at the earliest (currently, it is expected that the section will enter into construction in 2024/2025 rather than 2018).
+Signing the contracts for construction of all four stretches between A4 at Legnica and the Czech border was planned for 2014.
+However, in 2013 the officials announced that the section will not enter into construction yet, because delays in preparations in the Czech Republic meant that the connecting motorway on the Czech side of the border might enter into construction no earlier than 2018 (ultimately, the delays on the Czech side turned out to be even larger and the construction of the connecting stretch is expected to start in 2024 rather than in 2018).
 Some of the money allocated for it has been re-purposed to build the S2 expressway in Warsaw.

 Later the decision was partially reversed, and in 2014 two tenders were opened for the section between Legnica and Bolków.
 This part (35.8 km) was constructed in years 2015–2018.

-Two remaining contracts for the section from Bolków to the Czech border were signed in October 2018, with the completion dates of November 2021 and June 2023.
+The two remaining design-build contracts for the section from Bolków to the Czech border were signed in October 2018.
+The section from Kamienna Góra to the border was opened in September 2023, while the section from Bolków to Kamienna Góra was opened in July 2024.